 If I had to choose a motto, then "jack of all trades, master of fun" would be it.
-Being healthy and fit allows me to have maximum energy to do all the things I want to do and live fully.
+Being healthy allows me to have maximum energy to do all the things I want to do and feel my best.
 I love to help others on this quest of mind/body optimization and ultimate enjoyment of life.
 I grew up in Colorado, USA and currently live in Sydney, Australia.

-I love to ski, surf, rock climb, do Crossfit and obstacle course racing because they are challenging (both mentally and physically) and fun.
+I love to ski, surf, rock climb, do yoga and obstacle course racing because they are challenging (both mentally and physically) and fun.
 I also love to get in touch with my creative side through painting and playing music.
-When I’m not doing those, I love to go on long walks and hang out with friends and family.
+When I’m not doing those, I love to go on long walks and listen to a podcast or hang out with friends and family.

 What is your favorite kind of workout?